jgayfer/bevy_light_2d/README.md

 }
 ```

-To see an in depth example example, run `cargo run --example dungeon`.
+To see an in depth example, use `cargo run --example dungeon`.

 ## Motiviation